It can be hard to grok just how powerful compounding revenue is

 Let’s take a look at a version of that basic math.

 Today, the very best SaaS companies are scaling faster than ever.
 Often 200% or even 300% at $10m ARR.
-Look at Zoom, Slack, Datadog, UiPath etc. So that can feel like quite a hurdle to hit.
+Look at Zoom, Slack, Datadog, UiPath, Snowflake etc. Snowflake is growing 110% at $1B in ARR (!).
+That can feel like quite a hurdle to hit.

 The hyper-growth company really can get to $100m ARR fast.
 UiPath did it.
 But you know what?
 They didn’t start there.
 UiPath actually was founded in 2005!!
 Mailchimp in 2001.
 Similarly, there are others like Smartsheet that have grown to unicorns without ever having a Zoom-like year.